2010 Mid-American Conference football season

 The 2010 Mid-American Conference football season was the 65th season for the Mid-American Conference (MAC).
 The season began on Thursday, September 2, with five games: Ball State hosted Southeast Missouri State, Central Michigan hosted Hampton, Kent State hosted Murray State, Buffalo hosted Rhode Island, and Northern Illinois traveled to Ames, Iowa to face Iowa State.
 The conference's other eight teams began their respective 2010 seasons of NCAA Division I FBS (Football Bowl Subdivision) competition on Friday, September 3, and Saturday, September 4.
 The first in-conference game was September 9, with Temple hosting Central Michigan.

 The 2010 MAC Championship Game featured the Northern Illinois Huskies and the Miami RedHawks, held December 3, at Ford Field in Detroit.
-Miami defeated Northern Illinois 26-21 on a 33-yard pass from Austin Boucher to Armand Robinson for a touchdown with 33 seconds remaining in regulation.
+Miami defeated Northern Illinois 26–21 on a 33-yard pass from Austin Boucher to Armand Robinson for a touchdown with 33 seconds remaining in regulation.

 Four MAC teams were invited to post-season bowl games, with conference champion Miami, West Division champion Northern Illinois, West Division runner-up Toledo, and East Division runner-up Ohio getting bids.
-The only bowl-eligible schools not to receive invitations were Western Michigan (6-6) and Temple (8-4), the latter being the first team with a winning record to be passed over for a team with a .500 record under an NCAA rule change.
+The only bowl-eligible schools not to receive invitations were Western Michigan (6–6) and Temple (8–4), the latter being the first team with a winning record to be passed over for a team with a .500 record under an NCAA rule change.

-Previous season

-West Division champion Central Michigan entered the 2009 MAC Championship Game undefeated in MAC play, their only losses coming at Arizona and at Boston College.
-The Ohio Bobcats were selected to represent the East Division by virtue of a tie-breaking head-to-head victory against the Temple Owls in the final regular-season game; both teams were 9-3 overall and 7-1 in conference games.
-In a rematch of the 2006 game, Central Michigan again won, for their third MAC championship in four years.
-Following the game, Central Michigan coach Butch Jones left to become the head coach at the University of Cincinnati.
-Steve Stripling, the defensive ends coach, became interim head coach and coached the GMAC bowl.